Cock Up: Meaning, Origin, and Literary Analysis

 It is true that we can, and should, learn from our mistakes.
 We learn about ourselves and what we need to do differently, we know from the service recovery business that, paradoxically, people are more loyal to a brand or service if a cock‑up occurs but is quickly put right or recovered.
 This is not a license to encourage cock‑ups.
 It is, however, a good indicator that personal or process cock‑ups can provide a unique opportunity to learn and improve one’s image.

-That was the first cock-up, all before I’d the special bridal breakfast of fresh croissants and coffee in silver pots sent up to Emily and her attendants, getting ready in fits of giggles and tears in the bridal suite.
-I took the trays up myself on a cart, partly to wish them well for the day, but also to check that there wasn’t anything I need to nip in the bud there.
+That was the first cock‑up, before I’d had the special bridal breakfast of fresh croissants and coffee in silver pots.
+I took the trays up myself on a cart, partly to wish them well for the day, but also to check that there wasn’t anything I needed to nip in the bud there.